microsoft/Trieste/docs/reference.md

 ## Well-Formedness specifications

-Each rewrite pass in Trieste must have a corresponding well-formedness specification.
+Each rewrite pass in Trieste can have a corresponding well-formedness specification.
 It specifies the valid tree shape for that particular pass.
 The well-formedness specification is also used to create name bindings for field accesses, to bind terms to symbol tables and to generate random trees for fuzz testing.
 Between each pass, it is checked that the tree shape conforms with the well-formedness specification, labels are bound to nodes and symbol tables are populated.
+If a pass does not have a well-formedness specification, no checking is done.

 A well-formedness specification consists of several shapes specifying relationships of `Tokens`: